biodiversity-specimen-data/specimen-data-use-case/docs/download-media-from-specimens.md

 1. User needs to download media files automatically.
 1. Download process cannot break when an unresolvable download URL is passed.
 1. Output should be a directory with image files.
+1. Number of images expected is relatively small (<100,000?).

 ## Example scenario